SystemsApproach/private5g/core.rst

 -------------------------

-The 5G Mobile Core, which 3GPP calls the *NG-Core*, adopts a microservice-like architecture, where we say “microservice-like” because while the 3GPP specification spells out this level of disaggregation, it is really just prescribing a set of functional blocks and not an implementation.
+The 5G Mobile Core, which 3GPP calls the *NG-Core*, adopts a microservice-like architecture.
+We say “microservice-like” because while the 3GPP specification spells out this level of disaggregation, it is really just prescribing a set of functional blocks and not an implementation.
 A set of functional blocks is very different from the collection of engineering decisions that go into designing a microservice-based system.
 That said, viewing the collection of components shown in :numref:`Figure %s <fig-5g-core>` as a set of microservices is a good working model.

 .. _fig-5g-core:
 .. figure:: figures/Slide22.png